statico/kragnoth/lore.md

 Take 1 - It's Magic, Alright?
 =============================

-Dunno what tone should be struck, but this is florid to the point of excess (doesn't have to be, I just got on a thing):
+Dunno what tone should be struck (that's a thing we should talk about actually), but this is florid to the point of excess (doesn't have to be, I just got on a thing):

 > The warlock Hectovogrod, waxing mighty and fell in his sorcery,
 > desired an abode suited to his great power.
 Peering through the veils